liferay/liferay-central-test-2/readme/7.1/BREAKING_CHANGES.markdown

 #### Who is affected?

-This affects anyone who is passing selector specific data attributes to a selector.
+This affects anyone passing selector specific data attributes to a selector.

 #### How should I update my code?